michel4j/epr-clocked/README.md

 Although not required to run and test the simulation, this is an analysis program which does the analysis in a manner similar to how it is done in typical EPR experiments.
 It borrows some matching algorithms from Jan-Åke Larsson's BellTiming code (Jan-Åke Larsson, http://people.isy.liu.se/jalar/belltiming/).
 At some point, I might rewrite the matching algorithm but this suffices for now.

-The analysis program does not take any inputs.
+The analysis program does not take any input parameters.
 Instead it expects to find two files named `Alice.npy.gz` and `Bob.npy.gz`.
 It prints some
 Statistics.

 Of course anyone is free to write their own analysis program.